coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/dual-staking-guide.md

 The following are some key points that users should be careful about when staking their Bitcoin on Core.

-1. **Minimum of 0.01 Bitcoin \+ Gas Fee:** To successfully stake your Bitcoin on Core, you need a minimum of 0.01 Bitcoin.
-In addition to the staking amount, users should consider the necessary gas fees in Bitcoin for executing transactions on the Bitcoin network.
-If you plan to stake for less than a month, having at least 0.05 Bitcoin is advisable.
-This extra amount helps cover potential network congestion, which can lead to higher gas prices than the rewards earned from staking.
+1. **Minimum Bitcoin Amount \+ Gas Fee:** The minimum BTC required for staking on Core depends on the chosen method.
+If using the [official website UI](https://stake.coredao.org/staking), you must stake at least 0.01 BTC (excluding transaction fees).
+There is no minimum requirement when staking via the script.
+Additionally, users should account for Bitcoin gas fees required for transactions.
+If staking for less than a month, it is recommended to have at least 0.05 BTC to cover potential network congestion, which could increase gas costs beyond the staking rewards earned.

 2. **Minimum of 1 CORE \+ Gas Fee:** To stake, you must have at least 1 CORE.
 In addition to the staking amount, users should also account for the gas fees in CORE tokens for transaction processing.
 3. **Understanding the Differences in Bitcoin Staking Addresses:**